 For internship placements a distance of 75 miles or less, students are expected to attend group supervision classes at the University.
-For students beyond a 75 mile radius, students are expected to attend the 1st and last class with exceptions as noted at the discretion of the Internship Faculty Supervisor.
-(During fall, 2020, all internship supervision classes will be offered remotely using ZOOM in a synchronous format).
+For students beyond a 75-mile radius, students are expected to attend the 1st and last class with exceptions as noted at the discretion of the Internship Faculty Supervisor.